pinakinmistry/React-Training/README.md

 export default App
 ```

+## State vs Props

 ## Composition of Components
 - React components can be nested
-- A React components should be broken down into logical sub components
+- A React component should be broken down into logical sub components
 - Child properties can be accessed using `props.children`

 #### App.js
 ```js
 import React from 'react'